kraven-security/hunting-packages/osint-articles/2025-01-02 Hackers Hijack 35 Google Chrome Extensions in Phishing Campaign/readme.md

 ## Package Content

 - `iocs.txt`: List of all Indicators of Compromise (IOCs) in the article.
-- `ip.txt`: List of endpoint IOCs in the article.
+- `ip.txt`: List of malicious IP addresses in the article.
-- `domains.txt`: List of network IOCs in the article.
+- `domains.txt`: List of malicious domains in the article.
 - `chrome-extension-ids.txt`: List of malicious Chrome extentions based on their IDs.

 <br>